 A pH above seven is considered alkaline and is common in arid climates and within areas with an abundance of clay soil.
 It is recommended that you apply elemental sulfur or iron sulfate products to balance out the alkalinity.

 Sandier soils tend to dry out faster than clay soils, which can make a significant impact on gardens and newly-planted grass.
 If your yard is wilting or has a lot of brown spots, it likely needs more moisture.
-The ideal time for watering your lawn or garden is in the early morning hours, so the moisture soaks into the soil completely by nightfall, discouraging fungus growth.
+The ideal time for watering your lawn or garden is in the early morning, so the moisture soaks into the soil completely by nightfall, discouraging fungus growth.

 Gardens need more soil care than your yard because to grow fruits and vegetables you know and love so much; your soil needs a team of micronutrients specifically designed to help your crops grow without harmful fillers.
-After conditioning your garden’s soil with a liquid soil conditioner, you’re ready for a micronutrient treatment.

 By adding a liquid lawn care product like our micronutrient formula, you’re adding manganese, zinc, iron, magnesium, and sulfur to your soil.

 Introducing micronutrients into your soil care routine creates an ideal environment for not only your grass but also the fruits and vegetables that you feed your friends and family, as well!